agorafoundation/agora/README.md

 2. Discussions (At global, workspace and topic level)
 3. Recommendations regarding future work, literature to read.
 4. Document formatting and grammar recommendations.

+## Acknowledgements
+Special thank you to Msfv3n0m for contributing security fixes!